FSantosCodes/TFDynamics-demo/README.md

-# TFDynamics Demo
+# TFDynamics Demo (project discontinued as Google Earth Engine can do it faster)
-Fabi?n Santos
+Fabian Santos Ph.d.
 23 August 2017

 ### (1) Required R libraries